William Joseph Gutowski and Filippo Giorgi

-A typhoon is a highly organized storm system that develops from initial cyclone eddies and matures by sucking up from the warm tropical oceans large quantities of water vapor, which condenses at higher altitudes.
+A typhoon is a highly organized storm system that develops from initial cyclone eddies and matures by sucking up from the warm tropical oceans large quantities of water vapor that condense at higher altitudes.
 This latent heat of condensation is the prime source of energy supply that strengthens the typhoon as it progresses across the Pacific Ocean.
 A typhoon differs from other tropical cyclones only on the basis of location.
 While hurricanes form in the Atlantic Ocean and eastern North Pacific Ocean, typhoons develop in the western North Pacific around the Philippines, Japan, and China.

-Because of their violent histories with strong winds and torrential rains and their impact on society, the countries that ring the North Pacific basin—China, Japan, Korea, the Philippines, and Taiwan—all always felt the need to produce typhoon forecasts and establish storm warning services.
+Because of their violent histories with strong winds and torrential rains and their impact on society, the countries that ring the North Pacific basin—China, Japan, Korea, the Philippines, and Taiwan—all often felt the need for producing typhoon forecasts and establishing storm warning services.
 Typhoon accounts in the pre-instrumental era were normally limited to descriptions of damage and incidences, and subsequent studies were hampered by the impossibility of solving the equations governing the weather, as they are distinctly nonlinear.
-The world’s first typhoon forecast was made by Fr.
-Federico Faura in 1879, who was a Jesuit scientist from the Manila Observatory.
+The world’s first typhoon forecast was made in 1879 by Fr.
+Federico Faura, who was a Jesuit scientist from the Manila Observatory.
 His brethren from the Zikawei Jesuit Observatory, Fr.
 Marc Dechevrens, first reconstructed the trajectory of a typhoon in 1879, a study that marked the beginning of an era.
 The Jesuits and other Europeans like William Doberck studied typhoons as a research topic, and their achievements are regarded as products of colonial meteorology.

 Saji N. Hameed